Distributed Computation for Marginal Likelihood based Model Choice: Experiments

-\paragraph{Experiment 2: Assessment of the approximate method in a toy model} In our second experiment we investigate the behaviour of Algorithm \ref{alg:approxmethod} in a Gaussian toy model in $17$ dimensions, where a log-normal prior on the variance makes the model non-conjugate.
+In this experiment we investigate the behaviour of Algorithm \ref{alg:approxmethod} in the same Gaussian toy model as in the first experiment from Section \ref{ssec:voting_schemes}.
 We compare the performance for estimating the marginal likelihood over up to $50$ splits of $10,000$ observations.
-The error introduced via the approximation in \eqref{eq:normapprox} of the subposterior amounts to less than $0.02 \%$ (see appendix, Figure \ref{fig:approx_error_gaussian}), and despite a small downward bias in estimating $\log p(y)$, the resulting BFs stay stable over decreasing subset sizes (Figure \ref{fig:BF_gaussian}), resulting in a consistent choice of the correct model $(\# 6)$.
-See also Figure \ref{fig:log_evidence_gaussian} in the appendix for the comparison of log marginal likelihoods.
+The error introduced via the approximation in \eqref{eq:gaussianisub} of the subposterior amounts to less than $0.02 \%$ (see Appendix), and despite a small downward bias in estimating $\log p(y)$, the resulting BFs stay stable over decreasing subset sizes (Figure \ref{fig:BF_gaussian}), resulting in a consistent choice of the correct model $(6)$.
+See also in the appendix for the comparison of log marginal likelihoods, that draws a similar picture.